tamagusko/tamagusko.github.io/README.md

 - 5+ years of experience as a civil engineer in the transportation area;
 - Seeking to develop and apply multidisciplinary skills to solve complex problems;
-- Enthusiast of AI, programming, and technology.<br/>
+- Enthusiast of AI, programming, technology, and active mobility.<br/>

 <div id="webaddress">
   <a href="https://tamagusko.github.io"><i class="fas fa-home"></i> tamagusko.github.io</a> -